webriots/rate/README.md

 func main() {
     // Create a new token bucket limiter:
-    // - 1024 buckets (automatically rounded to next power of 2)
+    // - 1024 buckets (automatically rounded to nearest power of 2 if not already a power of 2)
     // - 10 tokens burst capacity
     // - 100 tokens per second refill rate
     limiter, err := rate.NewTokenBucketLimiter(1024, 10, 100, time.Second)